sarwanboi/Skill-Improver.github.io/README.md

 ### Here are some of the features of Skill Improver:

-      -Personalized exercises and challenges to improve typing skills -Customizable interface with themes and skins
+      -Personalized exercises and challenges to improve typing skills -Modern interface
-      -Virtual keyboard for typing practice
-      -Progress tracking and analysis for personalized feedback -Muscle memory building exercises for improved typing speed -Adapts to individual skill levels for customized experience -Available on Windows, and Web Platforms
+      -Progress tracking and analysis for personalized feedback -Muscle memory building exercises for improved typing speed -Adapts to individual skill levels for customized experience -Available on Windows
-      -Free to use with optional premium subscription for additional features.
+      -Free to use...

 # !
 Recommended System Requirements: